lsrkthelibrarian/software-design-lab/templates/journal.md

 ## Week Seven (3/20 to 3/26)
 This week is when we have an assignment due.
 I'm a little unsure of what I will submit as I've fallen behind, but I think after doing some work to catch up, I will have a better idea of what to propose.

+3/25/19 I've spent about an hour in the Learning the Python the Hardway tutorial and i know that Zed is using a different version of Python and a different text editor, but so far that hasn't been too big of a deal.
+I realized that in order to print anything using his directions, I had to add a "()" around the string.
+I've now gotten to Exercise 5 where he introduces "More Variables and Printing" and is using the "%" symbol to demonstrate a format string by using specialized format sequences.
+However, I can't get it to work and when I google the error I am getting "TypeError: unsupported operand type(s) for %: 'NoneType' and 'str'" I do not understand what the instructions for updating this are.
+I am now thinking that it's possibly an issue with the disparate versions of python??!!
+I am hesitant to move on before mastering this part of the lesson.
+I am going to move on to the next Lab Resource and attempt to learn specialized formatting of strings!

 ## Week Eight (3/27 to 4/2)